 Here’s a brief overview of Santa Fe’s arts districts, but each one is worth exploring in depth while you’re here.

 Canyon Road is perhaps Santa Fe’s most famous art district, and understandably so.
 It’s been a hub for creative types since the early twentieth century, and as home to over 80 galleries, it makes for fun outing that appeals to almost everyone.
-We love Canyon Road, and it’s the focus of our most popular tour, the Canyon Road Quickie.
+We love Canyon Road, and it’s the focus of our most popular tour, Curated Canyon Road.

 The area around Santa Fe’s historic Plaza is perhaps more well known for its retail shops and restaurants than its galleries, but it’s actually home to quite a few fabulous art spaces.
 You just have to poke around a bit and maybe even venture up a staircase or two to find some tucked-away venues.